nazarhapak/nazarhapak/content.md

 4. Keeping You Informed

 Regular updates and clear communication throughout the project, so you always know the status and progress of your website.
-Open to recommending, consulting, and discussing various ideas and options, as well as talking about future work and additional services.
+I am open to recommending, consulting, and discussing various ideas and options, as well as talking about future work and additional services.

 5. Healthy Prices